Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Preliminaries

 \subsection{Distributed Bayesian Inference}

-Now, we present the distributed Bayesian inference problem.
+In this section, we introduce the distributed Bayesian inference problem.
 Consider a set of $m$ independent agents, represented by the index $j = 1, ..., m$.
 Each agent independently observes a sequence of random variables at discrete time steps $t = 0,1, 2, ...$.
 The random variable observed by agent $j$ at time $t$ is denoted as $X_t^j$.
 The random process observed by agent $j$ is denoted as $X^j$.
 The collection of random variables all agents observe at time $t$ is denoted as $X_t$. {In general, each $X^j$ may be endowed with a different probability space with a common parameter space.
-For simplicity, we assume that }all random variables are defined on the measure space $(\mathcal{X}, \mathbb{B})$, and follow a true probability distribution $\P$ with density $p$.
+For simplicity, we assume that the set of all random variables ${X_t^j}$ are i.i.d. draws from the probability space $\left(\mathcal{X}, \mathbb{B}, \P\right)$ with density $p$.

 Given a common set of parameters $\Theta$, the private parametric statistical model that agent $j$ can access is defined as $\mathcal{P}_\Theta^j = \{\bP_\theta^j: \theta \in \Theta\}$.
 Each model $\mathcal{P}_\Theta^j$ has the same support for all $j \in [m]$.